-In this blog post, we will see multiple ways to Initiate Intune Sync manually from a Windows 10 and Windows 11 device.
-Syncing forces your device to connect with Intune to get the latest updates, requirements, and communications from your organization.
+There are multiple ways to Initiate Intune Sync manually for a Windows 10/11 device.
+Syncing forces your device to connect with Intune to receive your organization’s latest updates, policies, and targeted application deployments.

-You could either wait for the next Intune policy refresh cycle but this will mean that you would have to wait for a couple of hours before you know if the policy has been applied successfully or an app has been deployed on the device.
+You could wait for the next Intune policy refresh cycle, but this would mean waiting a couple of hours before you know if the policy has been applied successfully or if an app has been deployed on the device.
 This can delay your testing and app deployment.

-In a Production scenario, you may not have to manually Initiate Intune sync, but this could be really useful when you have recently created an App deployment, Powershell script deployment, or a device configuration profile and you want to test and confirm if the deployment is succeeded ASAP.
+In a Production scenario, you may not have to Initiate Intune sync manually.
+But this could be useful when you have recently created an App deployment, PowerShell script deployment, or a device configuration profile, and want to test and confirm if the deployment succeeded as soon as possible.

-When you manually force Initiate Intune sync, it forces the device to Immediately check in with Intune.
-Upon check-in, the device instantly receives any pending actions or policies that have been assigned to it.
+When you manually force Initiate Intune sync, the device will check in with Intune immediately.
+Upon check-in, the device instantly receives any pending actions or policies assigned to it.
 This feature is valuable for immediately validating and troubleshooting the policies you’ve assigned, eliminating the need to wait for the next scheduled check-in.

 Requirements to Initiate Intune Device Sync